Channel Modeling for Multi-Receiver Molecular Communication Systems: Proposed Models

-where $r_{0_{2\to 1}}$ is the point-to-center distance between the closest point of Rx$_2$ to Tx, namely the virtual release point and the center of Rx$_1$.
-Two receivers' centers and one transmitter form a plane in 3-D space.
-Centered at Tx, angular separation between Rx's is defined as $\phi$ (shown in Figure~\ref{fig:simo_model}) and it is used to calculate $r_{0_{1\to 2}}$ and $r_{0_{2\to 1}}$ distances.
-These distances are calculated using Cosine rule as

-Notice that the conditional-hitting probability depends on time $\tau$ and is shifted in time by the amount $\tau$.
-Considering the effect by Rx$_1$ on Rx$_2$, the hitting probability of molecules to Rx$_2$ at time $\tau$ is yet to be determined and expressed as $p_{\text{hit}}^{\text{SIMO}}(\text{Rx}_2, \tau)$.
-Using these expressions, the joint hitting probability of molecules that first hit Rx$_2$ at time $\tau$ and then hit Rx$_1$ at time $t > \tau$ is
+{where $r_{0_{i\vert j}}$ is the point-to-center distance between the virtual release point of Rx$_j$ to Tx, and the center of Rx$_i$.
+Note that} two receivers' centers and one transmitter form a plane in 3-D space.
+Centered at Tx, angular separation between Rxs is defined as $\phi$ (shown in Fig.~\ref{fig:simo_model}) and it is used to calculate {$r_{0_{j\vert i}}$ and $r_{0_{i \vert j}}$} distances.
+These distances are calculated using {the law of cosines} as { } Notice that the conditional-hitting {rate} depends on time $\tau$ and is shifted in time by the amount $\tau$. {The stealing effect is reciprocal, so the amount of molecules stolen by Rx$_i$ from Rx$_j$ until time $\tau$ needs to be taken into account.
+Therefore, the absorption rate of molecules absorbed by Rx$_j$ at time $\tau$ is yet to be determined and needs to be expressed as $p_{\text{hit}}^{\text{SIMO}}(\text{Rx}_j, \tau)$.
+Combining this expression with (\ref{eq:conditional}) gives the joint-absorption rate of molecules, as if those molecules were absorbed by Rx$_j$ at time $\tau$ and then released again from the virtual release point and absorbed by Rx$_i$ at time $t > \tau$, which corresponds to the stealing effect of the molecules absorbed by Rx$_j$ at time $\tau$ on Rx$_i$ at time $t$, as}

-Notice that this joint hitting probability is zero when $t < \tau$, as the conditional-hitting probability in (\ref{eq:conditional}) dictates.
-To calculate the total hitting probabilities at which the molecules hit Rx$_2$ at arbitrary times $\tau \leq t$ and then arrive at Rx$_1$ at time $t$, discretizing time with small steps $\Delta t$ with $t = n \Delta t$ and $\tau = k\Delta t$, we sum over all time intervals as

-This acquired hitting probability stands for the molecules that hit Rx$_2$ at arbitrary time $\tau < t$, then hit Rx$_1$ at time $t$.
-As stated in the beginning, the nature of absorbing receiver design forbids a molecule to further propagate after absorption.
-Therefore, the hitting probabilities of such molecules need to be subtracted from the molecular SISO response of Rx$_1$, in order to reduce the adverse effect of the presence of Rx$_2$:
+Notice that this joint-hitting {rate} is zero for $t < \tau$, as the conditional-hitting {rate} in (\ref{eq:conditional}) dictates. {To take the effect of all molecules absorbed by Rx$_j$ and stolen from Rx$_i$ at all time instances $\tau < t$ into account, the absorption rate of the total of the molecules is calculated by integrating (\ref{eq:joint_hit}) over $\tau < t$, as } This acquired hitting {rate} stands for {the absorption rate of the molecules absorbed by Rx$_j$ at any time $\tau < t$ towards Rx$_i$} at time $t$.
+As stated in the beginning, the nature of absorbing receiver design forbids a molecule to propagate further after absorption.
+Therefore, the hitting {rate} of such molecules need to be subtracted from the molecular SISO response of Rx$_i$, in order to {measure the adverse effect of the presence of Rx$_j$:}

-However, $p_{\text{hit}}(\text{Rx}_1,t;\text{Rx}_2)$ also contains molecular SIMO response of Rx$_2$ for arbitrary times $\tau = k\Delta t < t$.
-Consequently, the molecular SIMO response expression has a recursive nature.
-Therefore, channel responses of both receivers need to be derived simultaneously in a recursive fashion, starting with $t=0$.
-Notice that to calculate the expressions regarding Rx$_2$, only the receiver indices need to be changed.
-The algorithm to find the molecular SIMO response of both Rx's step-by-step is provided in Algorithm~\ref{alg:recursive}.